Code-Inside/Blog/_posts/2015-07-21-semver-in-a-nutshell.md

 ## Why Semantic Versioning (SemVer)

 In our industry we use version numbers a lot.
-The typical naming is MAJOR.MINOR.PATCH sometimes also MAJOR.MINOR.PATCH.BUILD or instead of PATCH you could say REVISION - it is more or less the same.
+The typical naming is *MAJOR.MINOR.PATCH*, sometimes also *MAJOR.MINOR.PATCH.BUILD* or instead of *PATCH* you could say *REVISION* - it is more or less the same.

 But the problem is: This is not very self describing.
-What is MAJOR or a REVISION?
-When should I change the MAJOR version and when should I increase the MINOR version etc.
+What is *MAJOR* or a *REVISION*?
+When should I change the *MAJOR* version and when should I increase the *MINOR* version etc.
 You see: It sounds simple, but it is really complicated.

 ## SemVer

-[SemVer](http://semver.org/) is a pretty simple concept to give each part a better description.
+__[SemVer](http://semver.org/)__ is a pretty simple concept to give each part a better description.

 > Given a version number MAJOR.MINOR.PATCH, increment the:
 >